-Hard Reset will re-load the operating system, return all parameters to their factory defaults, and clear all of the nonparameters to their factory defaults, and clear all of the non-volatile buffers.
+Hard Reset will re-load the operating system, return all parameters to their factory defaults, and clear all of the nonvolatile buffers.
 User data and settings that have been saved as files will not be affected.

 9.4 Power-On State